DENIC Domain Terms and Conditions

 e) the Domain Holder has persistently breached substantial contractual duties and has remained in breach of them despite receiving a formal warning accompanied by a deadline for compliance; or

-f) the data supplied to DENIC regarding the Domain Holder or the Administrative Contact is incorrect; or
+f) the data supplied to DENIC regarding the Domain Holder or an authorised representative for receiving the service of official or court documents named pursuant to §3 (4) is inaccurate; or

-g) it is impossible to establish the identity of the Domain Holder and/or the Administrative Contact from the data supplied; or
+g) it is impossible to establish the identity of the Domain Holder or of an authorised representative for receiving the service of official or court documents named pursuant to §3 (4) from the data supplied; or

-h) the Domain Holder not being domiciled in Germany, the formal service of a document on the Administrative Contact instigated by a third party has failed at two consecutive attempts; or
+h) the Domain Holder not being domiciled in Germany, the formal service of a document on an authorised representative for receiving the service of official or court documents named pursuant to §3 (4) instigated by a third party has failed at two consecutive attempts; or

-i) the Domain Holder, having abandoned their domicile in Germany and having received a formal warning accompanied by a deadline for compliance, fails to appoint an Administrative Contract domiciled in Germany; or
+i) the Domain Holder is not being domiciled in Germany and in violation of §3 (4) having received a formal warning accompanied by a deadline for compliance, fails to appoint an authorised representative for receiving the service of official or court documents domiciled in Germany; or

 j) in the case of direct administration (§ 1 (3)), the Domain Holder fails to pay the domain charges despite receiving a formal warning accompanied by a deadline for compliance; or